itrustmachines/bns-mcu-porting-key/README.md

 - [Run the Sample code](./doc/quick_start_en.md#4-run-the-sample-code)
 - [Check the result](./doc/quick_start_en.md#5-check-the-result)

-Complete the quickstarts for each step, then you will be ready to run the tutorial and develop our SDK with your own applications.
+Complete the quickstart for each step, then you will be ready to run the tutorial and develop our SDK with your own applications.

 ### Tutorials